ap1985243/todo_list/README.md

 foo@bar:~$ git clone https://github.com/ap1985243/todo_list.git
 ```

-Then, you can open the index.html file in your web browser to start using the app.
+Then, you can open the **index.html** file in your web browser to start using the app.

 # Dependencies

 The ToDo app uses the following dependencies:

-    Bootstrap v5.1.3 for the frontend design and layout
+    Bootstrap for the frontend design and layout
-    Font Awesome v5.15.4 for icons
+    Font Awesome for icons

 Both dependencies are included in the css and js folders of the project.
 # Usage

 ## Adding a new task

-To add a new task, simply type the task description in the input field and press the "Add" button.
+To add a new task, simply type the task description in the input field and press the "**Add**" button.
 The task will be added to the bottom of the list.

 ## Searching for a task

 To search for a task, type the search query in the search input field.
-The app will filter the list of tasks based on the search query.
+The app will **filter** the list of tasks based on the search query.

 ![todo-list-part2](https://user-images.githubusercontent.com/40575848/227308405-87ceb4df-f77f-468e-a386-f36904b26ed9.png)